 The term poetry comes from the Greek 'poeio' meaning 'I create'.

 As a literary genre, poetry consists of written or oral work in which words are chosen to emphasise feelings, emotions or ideas through the use of musical or incantatory effects such as assonances and repetitions.

 Each layer of a poem interacts with another to give the poem its ultimate meaning.

 Poetry puts the linguistic form and the aesthetic qualities of words before their semantic meaning.
 The ideas that each word carries can be interpreted differently depending on the reader's background which explains why translating poetry can be really difficult or even impossible.

 The Oxford dictionary gives the following definition: "Literary work in which the expression of feelings and ideas is given intensity by the use of distinctive style and rhythm".

-Most European students will at some point in their curriculum study the work of Homer.
+Most students will at some point in their curriculum study the work of Homer.
 The Ancient Greek poet wrote some of the oldest Classical poems known to man.

 The two major poetry collections that are commonly credited to Homer are seen today as a timeless classic, taught in most western schools curriculums, still inspiring writers, artists, and even movie directors, to this day.

 John Keats is also amongst the most famous poets of all time, despite or maybe because of his short-lived career.
 Keats died of tuberculosis at the young age of 26.
 His fame came after his death and he eventually became one of the most beloved of all English poets.

 His style was characterised by a sensual imagery typical of the Romantic movement.
 Some of his works became so popular that it ranked amongst the most analysed piece of English literature.
 Of the most famous piece of poetry he wrote, the "Ode to a Nightingale" is probably the most well known.